Legacy systems not only hinder your search for available talent, but it might actually keep the talent away.

 Remember the days when you had to install portfolio accounting software to a desktop computer, or do manual processes that are automated nowadays?

-There really isn’t a nostalgia because, well, what’s nostalgic about inefficient business processes?
+There really isn’t a nostalgia because, well, what’s nostalgic about inefficient processes?
 Besides, some advisory firms are still living in that world, and the recent lockdowns from COVID-19 exposed the risk of relying on locally stored devices.

 Holding on to legacy technology is not just an internal decision with internal consequences; the old systems could negatively affect RIAs’ ability to hire and retain talent.

 Whatever technology you have been using since way back when, fewer and fewer people will be investing their time and energy to master.
 What’s more, experts on those old systems will eventually retire, or they will move on to newer, perhaps greener, pastures.

 New of crops of young talent, as well as forward-thinking industry veterans, will see align themselves to where their human skills are best served in a tech-driven, increasingly automated middle- and back-office.
 Naturally, their skill sets will be most applicable to a growing majority of firms that employ the latest financial technology and portfolio accounting systems.

 In the end, RIAs doing things the old way will find it harder and harder to get the talent they need.

 When employees look at a job posting or learn in the interview process about old systems the company uses, a job-seeker with options will note which firms appear to be moving ahead or falling behind.